 all year except evenings 25/26 Dec, 1 Jan.

-bar, snug, lounge, 2 restaurants, function room, free Wi-Fi, in-room TV (Freeview), patio, secure parking, only public areas suitable for disabled.
+bar, snug, lounge, 2 restaurants, function room, free Wi-Fi, in-room TV (Freeview), patio, secure parking, public areas accessible for wheelchairs and adapted for disabled.

 allowed in bar and outside areas.

 per room B&B single £70-£102, double £100-£170, A la carte £36.50.